SciCompKL/local_adjoints_demonstrator/README.md

 | 9 | number of measured benchmark runs |
 | 10 | integer that identifies the strategy for local adjoint variables |

 Actual preaccumulation sizes, numbers of evaluations, and identifiers are drawn from a uniform distribution on integers between the respective lower and upper bounds.
-Each run performs the entire preaccumulation workload, but only benchmark runs contribute to the measurements.
+Each run performs the entire preaccumulation workload, but only benchmark runs contribute to the time measurements.

 The following strategies are implemented.
 Please refer to the paper for detailed explanations.